AddyZhang/Home-Credit-Default-Risk/README.md

 # Home-Credit-Default-Risk
+Updated on Dec 17th, the steps in EDA, feature selection, and data resampling is automated and one can import those packages to avoid repetitive tasks.

 This is a kaggle project.
 You can find detailed problem descripition and datasets from this link: https://www.kaggle.com/c/home-credit-default-risk

 This project contains a large amount of missing values for certain features and target variables are not balanced.